richardlynnchild/machine-learning/README.md

 # machine-learning
-Machine Learning library for CS5350
+This is a machine learning library developed by Richard Child for CS5350 in the University of Utah.